An Erd\H{o}s--Szekeres type result for words with repeats: Introduction

-We define a \defterm{subword} $w'$ of a word $w$ to be a word obtained by taking a subsequence of letters in $w$ which are not necessarily consecutive, for example 3313 is a subword of the word 13043134.
-The \defterm{standardisation} of a word $w \in \mathbb{N}^n$ is defined to be the word obtained by replacing every occurrence of the smallest value in $w$ by 0, the next smallest by 1 and so on.
-The standardisation of a word is called a \defterm{pattern}\footnote{These are also called Cayley permutations; see~\cite{Mor1984}}.
-For example, the standardisation of the word 296893 is the pattern 042341.
-A word $w$ \defterm{contains} a pattern $\pi$ if there exists a subword of $w$ which standardises to $\pi$, otherwise $w$ \defterm{avoids} $\pi$.
-As the standardisation of 3313 is 1101, the word 13043134 contains the pattern 1101.
+We define a \emph{subword} $w'$ of a word $w$ to be a word obtained by taking a subsequence of letters in $w$ which are not necessarily consecutive, for example 3313 is a subword of the word 13043134.
+The \emph{standardization} of a word $w \in \mathbb{N}^n$ is defined to be the word obtained by replacing every occurrence of the smallest value in $w$ by 0, the next smallest by 1, and so on.
+The standardization of a word is called a \emph{pattern}\footnote{These are also called Cayley permutations; see~\cite{Mor1984}}.
+For example, the standardization of the word 296893 is the pattern 042341.
+A word $w$ \emph{contains} a pattern $\pi$ if there exists a subword of $w$ which standardizes to $\pi$, otherwise $w$ \emph{avoids} $\pi$.
+As the standardization of 3313 is 1101, the word 13043134 contains the pattern 1101.
+This definition of pattern containment is a generalisation of classical pattern avoidance in permutations, and has also been used to study pattern containment in words, see for example \cite{Burstein2003} on counting the number of occurrences of patterns in words.

-A non-decreasing word is an increasing word in which repeated values are allowed, for example 00122, and a strictly increasing word is an increasing word in which repeated values are not allowed, for example 0123.
-Non-increasing and strictly decreasing words are defined similarly.
+A word $w=w_1 w_2 \cdots w_n$ is called \emph{non-decreasing} if $w_i \leq w_j$ for all $1\leq i<j\leq n$, and is called \emph{strictly increasing} if $w_i < w_j$ for all $1\leq i<j\leq n$.
+For example, 00122 is non-decreasing and 0123 is strictly increasing. \emph{Non-increasing} and \emph{strictly decreasing} words are defined similarly.

-The Erd\H{o}s--Szekeres Theorem, stated below in \Cref{thm:ES}, is a landmark result in combinatorics with many variants and generalisations, and wide-ranging applications in areas like discrete geometry, graph theory, and computer science.
+The Erd\H{o}s--Szekeres Theorem, stated below in Theorem~\ref{thm:ES}, is a landmark result in combinatorics with many variants and generalisations, and wide-ranging applications in areas like discrete geometry, graph theory, and computer science.

-\begin{theorem}[Erd\H{o}s--Szekeres Theorem~\cite{Erdos1935}] Let $r,s \in\N$.
+\begin{theorem}[Erd\H{o}s--Szekeres Theorem, \cite{Erdos1935}] Let $r,s \in\N$.
 Every word of length $rs + 1$ contains a non-decreasing subword of length $r+1$ or a non-increasing subword of length $s+1$ (or both). \end{theorem}